Level control

 Radar sensors are mainly used for distance measurement over longer distances and for speed measurement.

 The sensor emits a carrier frequency which is reflected by the surface to be measured.
-The reflected frequency and the propagation time are recorded so that precise statements can be made about the speed and the distance to the sensor.
+The reflected frequency and time of flight are recorded so that precise statements can be made about the speed and distance to the sensor.
 Radar sensors are extremely precise even in poor visibility conditions.

-When used as a level sensor, the echo of the vessel bottom can be evaluated in addition to the echo of the surface.
-Since the propagation speed of the radar signal depends on the medium, the signal propagation time changes proportionally to the level, which means that the level can be calculated.
+When used as a level sensor, the echo of the container base can be evaluated in addition to the echo of the surface.
+Since the propagation speed of the radar signal depends on the medium, the signal propagation time changes proportionally to the fill level, which means that this can be calculated.

 The two metrologically independent measured values for the height above and below the surface can be used to check the plausibility of the other value and to increase the accuracy of the level control.